Statistics on Motorcycle Traffic Collisions and Accidents

 Drunk Driving Kills Motorcycle Riders

 We all know not to drink and drive.
-One of the most tragic rider killings involves alcohol usage of other drivers or the bikers themselves.
+One of the most tragic rider-killing causes involves the alcohol usage of other drivers or the bikers themselves.
 So preventable drinking and driving remain a significant problem.
 Also, alcohol is one of the most critical factors that cause such accidents, according to NHTSA.
-As a matter of fact, in 2003, a full 30% of all motorcycle accident fatalities were due in part to alcohol, with a blood-alcohol level of over 0.08 g/dL, the legal alcohol limit.
+As a matter of fact, in 2003, a complete 30% of all motorcycle accident fatalities were due in part to alcohol, with a blood-alcohol level of over 0.08 g/dL, the legal alcohol limit.
 Drinking and driving is a terrible factor in too many deaths.

 Awareness can save your life.
 When riding bikes, there is an outstanding obligation to keep track of your surroundings.
 Not just your life depends on it, but also other riders and drivers.
 Keep the roads safe and be an excellent example for the others on it.